 ETA: JH’s point well-taken, I’ve added to the example of Bad Telling.
 Thanks, JH!

-Characters need to be believable and relatable in order to hook readers.
-Hire me as your book editor and we can hone in on your protagonist together.
+Struggling with how to express feelings in words?
+Hire me as your book editor and we can hone in on your protagonist’s emotions together.